jairajs89/zerver/README.md

 ### What is Zerver?

-The frontend web development community is already adopting the mantra of building static code that only uses RESTful APIs to fetch data from web services.
+The frontend web development community is already adopting the mantra of building static code that uses RESTful APIs to fetch data from web services.
 In that frontend/backend split exists the need for a tool that specifically empowers frontend developers to quickly iterate on their products.

 Zerver is a web server built specifically for frontend developers, making it easy to use modern tools, ship code and get great performance.